lubeda/EsphoMaTrix/README.md

 Service **_alarm**

-Sets an alarm, the alarm is like a normal screen but is displayed two minutes longer as a normal screen and has a red marker in the upper right corner.
+Sets an alarm, the alarm is like a normal screen but is displayed two minutes longer than a normal screen and has a red marker in the upper right corner.

 parameters:
 - ```icon```: The number of the predefined icons (see installation)